petartotev/PT_Demo_ML.NETests/README.md

 2. The text file is split into two - 80% of it would be used for training the model and 20% - for testing it.

-3. Then the .txt with all the comments (content, value) inside is then used to train a ML model - based on the following algorithm:
+3. Then the .txt with all the comments (content, value) inside is used to train the ML model with the algorithm that comes from the Microsoft.ML library.
-- mlContext.BinaryClassification.Trainers.**LbfgsLogisticRegression**.

 4. Now the model could be evaluated with those 20% separated in step 2.